nup002/Threaded-VideoCapture/README.md

 download this repository directly.

 ## Simple example
-`ThreadedVideoCapture` can be used exactly like the normal `VideoCapture`:
+`Threaded-VideoCapture` can be used exactly like the normal `VideoCapture`:
 ```
 import cv2
-from threadedvideocapture import ThreadedVideoCapture
+from threaded_videocapture import ThreadedVideoCapture

 with ThreadedVideoCapture(0) as tvc:  # Open webcam stream
     while True: